Certificate in Criminal Psychology

 Why pursue a Certificate in Criminal Psychology at Fort Hays State University?

-The Certificate in Criminal Psychology at FHSU offers a unique combination of psychological theory and criminal justice practice, ideal for students interested in understanding the psychological factors behind criminal behavior.
-This certificate equips students with the knowledge and skills needed to pursue careers in law enforcement, corrections, forensic psychology, and related fields.
+The Certificate in Criminal Psychology integrates psychological theory with insights from the criminal justice system, making it well-suited for students interested in exploring the psychological factors behind criminal behavior.
+This certificate helps students develop foundational knowledge and practical skills needed for careers in law enforcement, corrections, forensic psychology, and related fields.

 Who is this program for?